How to capture great garden scenes and flower shots

 The birds are singing and gardens are blooming into life, with bulbs and shrubs bursting into ﬂower on the ground and trees filled with luscious green leaves.
 However, capturing these ﬂeeting moments of beauty at this requires commitment, patience and a liberal dose of good weather!

-For the past 30 years Clive Nichols has travelled all over the UK and Europe recording the best gardens and ﬂowers on his Canon EOS-1Ds Mk III pro-level camera.
-Over the following pages he's going to share his top tips for shooting great garden and ﬂower images, both outside and inside…
+For the past 30 years Clive Nichols has travelled all over the UK and Europe recording the best gardens and ﬂowers.
+Read on to see his top tips for shooting great garden and ﬂower images, both outside and inside…

 1. Set your alarm clock and get up early